 Your lease must specify any late fee to be charged if rent is late.
 It should also set out the amount of rent to be charged.
 The rent is open for negotiation, there are no rent controls anywhere in Minnesota.
 Where, and by what method, rent is to be paid should be part of your lease as well.
 If there is important maintenance the landlord can’t or won’t perform, such as a broken hot water heater or nonfunctional heat, you have the right to withhold rent until repairs are made.
 You also have the right to make repairs and deduct that amount from the rent due.

-Before you do either, you should probably contact a local landlord-tenant organization to make sure you’re on the right side of the law.
+Before you start deducting from your rent, however, you should probably contact a local landlord-tenant organization to make sure you’re on the right side of the law.
 You don’t want to make repairs to the apartment and then find yourself looking for a new apartment anyway.
 The law sets out the types of problems that qualify, the notice you must give to the landlord, how often you can do this, and your protection from potential retaliation.